SaikySu/Travel-website-in-Ho-Chi-Minh-city/README.md

 # Applied Artificial Intelligence - Van Lang University
 ## 1. Introduction
-These are exercises on the subject of Applied Artificial Intelligence - Artificial Intelligence Major - Van Lang University with the topic: Design a basic website using the A* search algorithm to find the shortest path of a tourist route in Ho Chi Minh City.
+This is the final project of the Applied Artificial Intelligence course - Artificial Intelligence major - Van Lang University with the topic: Design a basic website using the A* search algorithm to find the shortest path of a tourist route in Ho Chi Minh City.

 ## 2. Dataset
 The exercise data is taken from Google Map, travel newspapers in Ho Chi Minh City.